-Gross motor development involves skills that require the coordination of the large muscle groups of the body, such as the arms, legs, and trunk.
-Examples of gross motor skills include sitting, walking, rolling, standing, and much more.
+Gross motor development involves skills that require the coordination of the body’s large muscle groups, such as the arms, legs, and trunk.
+Examples of gross motor skills include sitting, walking, rolling, standing, and more.
 The infant’s gross motor activity is developed from movements that began while in the womb and from the maturation of reflex behavior.
 With experience, the infant slowly learns head control, then torso or trunk control, and then rolling, sitting, and eventually walking.
 The first year of a baby’s life is filled with major motor milestones that are mastered quickly when compared to the motor milestone achievements of the rest of the baby’s development.

 The motor accomplishments of the first year bring increasing independence, allowing infants to explore their environment more extensively and initiate interaction with others more readily.
 In the second year of life, toddlers become more motorically skilled and mobile.
 Motor activity during the second year is vital to the child’s competent development, and few restrictions, except for safety, should be placed on their adventures, says Santrock.

 - By 13 to 18 months, toddlers can pull a toy attached to a string and use their hands and legs to climb up several steps.

 - By 18 to 24 months, toddlers can walk quickly or run stiffly for a short distance, balance on their feet in a squatting position while playing with objects on the floor, walk backward without losing their balance, stand and kick a ball without falling, stand and throw a ball, and jump in place.